Chip Monck: Later career

 In 2003, Monck received the Parnelli Award for Lifetime Achievement in the concert touring industry.

 As of 2011, Monck resides in the Melbourne suburb of Fitzroy, Australia concentrating on corporate and retail lighting.

 In 2011, he served as the Director of Production of the One Great Night On Earth Festival, planned for December 1, 2012.
 This event was intended to raise funds to help Australians in regions devastated by natural disasters like the Black Saturday bushfires, flooding and drought.

+In 2019 Monck participated in a series of Woodstock 1969 50th anniversary events at the Berklee School of Music in Boston and made additional appearances and was the subject of interviews in a wide variety of international media outlets.
+In 2024, Monck's archives; his lighting documents, images, drawings, and media were accepted into the Rock and Roll Hall of Fame, Museum and Archive in Cleveland, Ohio.